Popular Searches

 2026 Subaru Outback Multimedia Touchscreens

-• MySubaru Connected Services® Multimedia Plus with 11.6-inch touchscreen (Standard on Premium, Onyx Edition, Onyx Edition XT, and Wilderness trims)
+• MySubaru Connected Services® Multimedia System with 12.1-inch touchscreen (Standard on Premium and Wilderness trims)

-• MySubaru Connected Services® Multimedia Navigation with 11.6-inch touchscreen (Standard on Limited, Touring, Limited XT, and Touring XT trims.
-Optional on Premium, Limited, and Wilderness trims)
+• MySubaru Connected Services® Multimedia System with Navigation and 12.1-inch touchscreen (Standard on Limited, Touring, Limited XT, and Touring XT trims, optional on Premium and Wilderness trims)

-• MySubaru Connected Services® Multimedia Plus System with 11.6-inch touchscreen (Standard on Premium, Sport, Wilderness, and Limited trims)
+• MySubaru Connected Services® Multimedia System with 12.1-inch touchscreen (Standard on Premium and Wilderness trims)

 The good news is that both the Subaru Outback and Subaru Forester are fuel-efficient SUVs.
 Thanks to the SUBARU BOXER engine and expert engineering, both models offer excellent fuel economy while still providing ample power and off-road capability.
 Both vehicles have similar gas mileage, but the Forester has a slight edge over the Outback, with 33 MPG highway and 26 MPG city on all trims except the Forester Sport, Wilderness, and Touring trims.